Length: 2 Days

 - What are the advantages of using DOE compared to conventional experimentation methods

-- Steps to design an experiments
+- Steps to design an experiment

 - Full Factorial Experiments using Cube Plots